copsTvFan/cops-episode-guide/guide.md

 **Fort Worth, TX 20**

-- (8:45 PM Street Patrol) East Sector -- Officer Jim Grow talks about making a difference.
+- (Fort Worth, TX -- 8:45 PM Street Patrol) East Sector -- Officer Jim Grow talks about making a difference.
 The problem is that you can't always see it.
   You can stop a drunk driver and not know that what would've happened two minutes later, they could've killed 5 people if you didn't come along.
 You have to have faith that you are making a difference.
 He helps arrest two female suspects who made off with a man's car after he entered a convenience store to do some shopping.
-- Officer Maldonado is flagged down by a female victim who claims to have given another woman money to buy her some crack... and received two pieces of plaster in return.
+- (Fort Worth, TX -- 3:31 PM Street Patrol) Officer Antonio Maldonado II is flagged down by a female victim who claims to have given another woman money to buy her some crack... and received two pieces of plaster in return.
+This segment is also known as "rock refund".
-- Officer Hernandez receives some unusual help when a suspect detained during a routine traffic stop reveals that his companion is in possession of marijuana.
+- (Fort Worth, TX -- 8:17 PM Traffic Stop) Officer Ruben Hernandez receives some unusual help when a suspect detained during a routine traffic stop reveals that his companion is in possession of marijuana.

 ## CP-1217